All Episodes

 He's ripping the regime and distancing himself from it.

-Actually doing three things.
+Actually, doing three things.

-For 2016, Leon Panetta is actually saying that Obama's bad decisions on Syria and Iraq led to the rise of ISIS.
+Leon Panetta is actually saying that Obama's bad decisions on Syria and Iraq led to the rise of ISIS.

 Leon Panetta is saying it was a mistake not to leave a residual force in Iraq.

-Now, Panetta is a Clinton Toddy.
+Now, Panetta is a Clinton toady.

 He's a Santa Cruz, California, Santa Cruz Liberal Democrat.